 Q: What about pay?

 A: That's between you and the company.
 By searching for internships on your own, you may be able to increase your chances of finding a paid internship.
-The Academic and Career Planning Center can help you estimate the typical pay rate for certain types of part-time jobs.
+The Career Services office can help you estimate the typical pay rate for certain types of part-time jobs.

 Q: Any final words of wisdom about internships?